stsievert/salmon/_sources/getting-started.rst.txt

 Starting an experiment
 ======================

-Experiments can be initialized by vising ``http://[url]:8421/init_exp``.
-This supports the following options:
+Experiments can be initialized by vising ``http://[url]:8421/init``.

+.. note::

+   By default, Salmon does not support HTTPS.
+Make sure the URL begins with ``http://``, not ``https://``.

+Initialization requires two actions:

+1. Creating a username/password
+2. Launching an experiment.

+First, type a username/password and hit "create user."
+After a user has been successfully created, hit the back button and launch an experiment.
+You have three options:

 1. Upload of a YAML file completely detailing the experiment.
 2. Upload of a YAML file describing experiment, and ZIP file for the targets.
 3. Upload of a database dump from Salmon.

-.. note::

-   By default, Salmon does not support HTTPS.
-Make sure the URL begins with ``http://``, not ``https://``.

 Through the documentation, the YAML file for initialization will be referred to as ``init.yaml``.